How to Paint a Stunning Landscape in Acrylics

 EASY ACRYLIC LANDSCAPE PAINTING

-Start by cutting out the sky (Section 1), this will be the top line across the page.
-Mix a large amount of White and a small amount of Phthalo Blue until you are happy with the colour, remember this will be your sky.
-Carefully hold the stencil to the base of the canvas and start painting in the sky.
+Start by cutting out Section 1 of the stencil, representing the sky.
+Mix a large amount of white paint with a small amount of Phthalo Blue until you achieve your desired shade.
+This will serve as your sky colour.
+Carefully hold the stencil against the base of your canvas and begin painting the sky.

 The final two sections are slightly easier as they are pure colour straight from the tube.
 Cut away the sand (Section 6) that is next to the waters edge.
 Fill in this shape with a mixture of Titanium white, a small amount of Scarlet red light and small amount of Lemon yellow.

-Fill in the remaining shape (Section 7) with Lemon straight from the tube.
+Fill in the Remaining Shape with Lemon Yellow Straight from the Tube